 Founded in 1990, today the Coalition for Orchid Species is an AOS affiliate with members througout the world.

 We decided what to name the club, what types of programs would be given, who would present these programs, the possibility of having an all orchid species show with AOS judging, where to hold the meetings, as well as ways to raise money to buy orchid books and run the club.
 Everyone agreed that the club members would give talks and not just expect to be entertained by the other members.
-That night we also dealt with creating a constitution and by-laws, tax exemption status, and affiliation with the American Orchid Society.
+That night we created a constitution and by-laws, tax exemption status, and affiliation with the American Orchid Society.

-The 2016 - 2018 Board:
+The 2018-2019 Board: